Predrag95/UI-Idea/README.md

 # Portfolio

-Making a clean modern page.
+Making a clean modern UI.
 Playing with HTML/SASS/BEM and will add JavaScript!

 NOT FINISHED!